toasterco/community-keijiban/README.md

 4. Now open `functions/language/blurts.json`.
 The strings in this file are used by [Cloud Text-to-Speech](https://cloud.google.com/text-to-speech/docs/) to create the blurts.
 You can modify these to match your project's needs.
 5. Rename the folder `functions/keys-sample` to `functions/keys`
 6. Now open the project root in `Terminal` or `Command Line` and type `firebase deploy`
-7. Once deployment has finished note down the `Hosting URL` and the domain of the `Functions`
+7. Once deployment has finished note down the `Hosting URL` and the domain of the `Functions URL`

 ### Enable APIs and Create Credentials
 1. Go to [Google Cloud Console](https://console.cloud.google.com), make sure to login using the same account you used to setup Firebase